top of page

 Formal experience and training:

-I have experience and training working with clients experiencing the following:
+I have experience and training working with:

 I have experience and training working with the following therapy modalities: